seinecle/mk99/docs/generated-html/subdir/what-is-the-cloud_temp_slides.md

-= What is "the cloud"?
+= Big data for business: What is "the cloud"?
 Clément Levallois <levallois@em-lyon.com>
 2017-31-07